flexera-public/policy_templates/cost/azure/schedule_instance/README.md

 ## How to Use

 This policy relies on a tag with format 'schedule' to stop and start instances based on a schedule.
-The tag value defines the schedule with a start time(start hour and start minute), stop time(stop hour and stop minute) and days of the week and timezone.
-The start and stop time are in 24 hour format, and the days of the week are two character abbreviation for example: MO, TU, WE.
-See full example below..
+The tag value defines the schedule with a start time (start hour and start minute), stop time (stop hour and stop minute) and days of the week and timezone.
+The start and stop time are in 24-hour format, and the days of the week are two character abbreviation for example: MO, TU, WE.
+See full example below.
 Use a Timezone TZ value to indicate a timezone to stop/start the instance(s)

 ## Schedule Tag Example

-Start and Stop hours are 24 hour format: for example 8:15-17:30 is start at 8:15am, and stop at 5:30pm.
+Start and Stop hours are 24-hour format: for example 8:15-17:30 is start at 8:15am, and stop at 5:30pm.

-Days of the week: SU,MO,TU,WE,TH,FR,SA
+Days of the week: SU, MO, TU, WE, TH, FR, SA

 Timezone: Use the TZ database name from the timezone list.
-For example use America/New_York for Eastern time.
+For example, use America/New_York for Eastern time.

 Example: schedule=8:15-17:30;MO,TU,WE,TH,FR;America/New_York.
 Starts instances at 8:15am, stops instance at 5:30pm, Monday - Friday, Eastern Time.